christones/kubernetesclusterfromk3s/README.md

-# Kubernetes clustering from k3s and deployment of the packaged application
+# Kubernetes clustering from k3s and deployment
-Boostrapping a Kubernetes cluster with K3s and deploying the first Pod with declarative approach
+Boostrapping a Kubernetes cluster with K3s and deploying the first Pod with declarative approach and deployment of the packaged application

 # Introduction